 The aerial photography and design file should line up with each other; while, the border and labels will need to be placed manually.
 This will include translating, rotating and possibly scaling the border and legend.
 Labels should be placed using a standard configuration and nomenclature.
 Consideration should also be given for the size and spacing of each label - Similar labels should have matching symbology.
-Several examples of proper labeling can be found at the end of this manual.
+Several examples of proper labeling can be found in the Standards Section of this manual.